Paying For Your Child's College

 Look at Various State Funding Options

-Various state offer college savings plan options, and parents need to consider these.
+Various states offer college savings plan options, and parents need to consider these.
 Factors to look at include the flexibility of the plan, tax benefits and potential penalties, rules for contribution, selection of investments, and the costs and fees of the plan.

 Consider Account Ownership and Beneficiaries